ivanivlee/Modular-inversion/README.md

 TestGen:
 - program for generating test sh script for the other algorithms
+- first: compile testGen.c using "gcc testGen.c -o testGen"
-- to generate set of test data, testGen.exe takes 2 arguments - size of the test data (integer - script will test all prime numbers lower than n) (ID of an algorithm / 1 for modified Penk, 2 for Montgomery, 3 for LeftShift)
+- to generate set of test data, testGen takes 2 arguments - size of the test data (integer - script will test all prime numbers lower than n) (ID of an algorithm / 1 for modified Penk, 2 for Montgomery, 3 for LeftShift)
 - enter "./testGen n id"
 - testGen then generates a sh file with lines of the form "a b M" where a*b = 1 mod M, compiles the given algorithm and runs it between generating trios